Samuel1337/chatbot/README.md

     // ...
 ```

-Finally the loading animation is removed from the `conversation` array, which stores all the messages of the *current conversation* and the chatbot's response is added instead.
+Finally the loading animation is removed from the `conversation` array, which stores all the messages of the *current conversation*.
+The chatbot's response is added to the `conversation` array.
 The `ChatBox` component gets updated, thus displaying the newest message from the bot:
 ```javascript
     // ...